 What is your favorite Sunday dinner, especially when it’s wintery out?
 I think many South Africans would vote for roast leg of lamb.
 I have always loved oven cooking, as these are the easiest meals to prepare.
 Pop the meat into the oven and forget about it for the next couple of hours while the oven does its job.
-Mmmmm, the smell of roasting lamb takes me right back to the traditional Sunday dinners of my childhood!
+Mmmmm, the smell of roasting lamb takes me right back to traditional family Sunday dinners!

-When choosing the lamb, buy the whole leg – do not have a piece cut off, as the meat then pulls up along the bone while cooking.
+When choosing a leg of lamb, buy the whole leg – do not have a piece cut off, as the meat then pulls up along the bone while cooking.
 If the shank is still attached, have it partially cut through at the joint, so that it can be bent over to fit into the pot.

 - 2-3 tablespoons olive oil

 - 1 medium-sized leg of lamb, bone in

 - 2-3 tablespoons all purpose flour

 - 2-4 sprigs of fresh rosemary

 - 2 teaspoons soy sauce

 - dash of tomato ketchup, optional